scala/scala3/docs/docs/contributing/debugging.md

 dotc -Yprint-pos  ../issues/Playground.scala
 ```

-If used, all the trees output with `show` or via `-Xprint:frontend` will also have positions attached to them, e.g.:
+If used, all the trees output with `show` or via `-Xprint:typer` will also have positions attached to them, e.g.:

 ```scala
 package <empty>@<Playground.scala:1> {